Eldeston/Super-Duper-Vanilla/.github/ISSUE_TEMPLATE/mod-compatibility.md

 ---
-name: Bug report
+name: Mod compatibility
-about: Create a report to help us improve
+about: Create a compatibility report to help us improve.
-title: "[Bug Report] Issue Title"
+title: "[Mod compatibility] Issue Title"
-labels: bug
+labels: ''
 assignees: ''

 ---

-**Describe the bug**
+**Describe the compatibility issue**
 A clear and concise description of what the bug is.

 **To Reproduce**